 Kayley is from Knoxville, TN.
 She received her B.A. in Psychology and M.S. in Child and Family Studies from the University of Tennessee, Knoxville.
 Her major professor is Dr. Spencer Olmstead.
 Kayley’s research focuses on young/emerging adult sexual health and well-being, including motivations, various types of sexual relationships, and the effect of sexually transmitted infections on well-being.

 Macy is from Brea, California.
 She received her B.S. in Family Studies from Brigham Young University and her M.S. in Marriage and Family Therapy from the University of Southern California.
 Her major professor is Dr. Elizabeth Johnson.
-Macy’s research focuses on studying the effects of information technology and innovation on youth development, specifically in diverse or marginalized populations, through an interdisciplinary perspective.
+Macy’s research focuses on studying the effects of information technology and innovation on youth development in diverse or marginalized populations, through an interdisciplinary perspective.